KosinskiLab/mosaic/docs/tutorial/concepts.rst

 Interaction Modes
 -----------------

 Mosaic provides multiple interaction modes for selecting and modifying different types of data.
-The current mode is always displayed in the status bar at the bottom of the window and indicated by the cursor color.
+The current mode is always displayed in the status bar at the bottom of the window and indicated by the cursor shape.

 .. tip::
    Every mode can be exited by pressing the key used to enter it or via ``Esc``.
 Modes can also be activated via the **Actions** category in the menu bar.